Actinium-project/Actinium/contrib/README.md

 ### [Verify Binaries](/contrib/verifybinaries) ###
 This script attempts to download and verify the signature file SHA256SUMS.asc from Actinium.org.
 =======
-Utilities to generate test vectors for the data-driven Litecoin tests.
+Utilities to generate test vectors for the data-driven Actinium tests.

 ### [Verify Binaries](/contrib/verifybinaries) ###
-This script attempts to download and verify the signature file SHA256SUMS.asc from litecoin.org.
+This script attempts to download and verify the signature file SHA256SUMS.asc from actinium.org.
 >>>>>>> f22cd116c597213753b8cc77ff675ed5be18ec1d